AlanSanchezP/generator-frontend-dev/README.md

 build:styles and build:scripts taks will concatenate your files in an alphabetical order.

+## Gulpconfig file

+The gulpconfig file manages the paths that gulptasks will use to listen and create files, as well as some values such as the website domain (create:cname).
+Since you can look at it to see the paths values, we will explain just the last section of the file, the **etc** object.

+* **etc**: Contains all values that are not paths and are needed in any gulptask.
+  * **domain**: Custom (and already bought) domain for your gh-page.
+Its default value is '' (empty string).
+You can use this value, as well as false, undefined and null, to tell the cname gulptask not to create CNAME file.
+  * **projectName**: This property is used by nunjucks templates to access to the project's formatted name (lowercased and with all spaces replaced by underscores).
+However, this property is an alias for the package variable of the gulpconfig file.
+This means that if you want to change its value you'd rather change the **package**'s value, since **outputs** object also depends on this value.

 ## Generator options

 > Project name (default: directory name)